 - Knowledge of firearm operations and terminology.

 - Analyze situations and adopt effective courses of action.

 - Obtain information and evidence by observation, review of documents, and interviews.

 - Communicate clearly and concisely, both verbally and in writing.

 - Demonstrate keen powers of observation and memory.

 - Establish and maintain effective working relationships with other County employees, representatives of other agencies and organizations, and members of the community.

-- Five years of increasingly complex experience in law enforcement, including investigative responsibilities
+- Four years of increasingly complex experience in law enforcement, including investigative responsibilities.

 - Possession of, or ability to obtain, an appropriate, valid Colorado driver's license.

 - Operate a variety of machinery and equipment such as computers, typewriters, facsimile machines, photocopiers, two-way radios, and motor vehicles.

 - Climb, reach, and/or stretch arms, legs, or other parts of body to grasp and move objects.